Arnica Flowers Powder (Arnicae mexicana) - Bulk

 How to use

-- External use only; do not ingest
+- External use only, do not ingest.

-- Do not apply to broken skin, open wounds, mucous membranes or the eye area
+- Do not apply to broken skin, open wounds, mucous membranes, or the eye area.

-- Possible allergy in individuals sensitive to Asteraceae (daisy family); patch test before use and discontinue if irritation occurs
+- Possible allergy in individuals sensitive to Asteraceae (daisy family), patch test before use and discontinue if irritation occurs.

-- Not recommended during pregnancy or breastfeeding
+- Not recommended during pregnancy or while breastfeeding.

-- Keep out of reach of children and pets
+- Keep out of reach of children and pets.

 About These Botanicals